Dark Mode

 For lawful permanent residents, Green Cards are valid for 10 years.

-Follow the steps below, if your Green Card expires within the following six months or has already expired.
+If your Green Card expires within the following six months or has already expired, follow these steps.

 1. Check Your Eligibility